reyalpchdk/ptpip-canon-helpers/README.md

 !con:ptp_get_object_handles()
 ```

 The screen will go black.
-To re-enable the screen, enter
+To re-enable the screen, on DryOS cameras use
 ```
 =post_levent_to_ui(4482)
 ```
-for DryOS cameras, or
+or on VxWorks
 ```
 =post_levent_to_ui(4418)
 ```
-for VxWorks

-chdkptp starting from r1161 in the default configuration does both the above
+chdkptp starting from r1161 in the default configuration does both of the
-steps automatically, based on the settings
+above steps automatically, based on the settings
 ```
 cam_connect_set_ptp_mode
 cam_connect_unlock_ui